pass-culture/pass-culture-app-native/doc/standards/pr-title.md

 Available types: `build`, `ci`, `docs`, `feat`, `fix`, `perf`, `refactor` and `test`.

-- Github action to ensure that the PR title is in the right format: [pr-title-checker.yml](../../.github/workflows/pr-title-checker.yml)
+- GitHub action to ensure that the PR title is in the right format: [pr-title-checker.yml](../../.github/workflows/pr-title-checker.yml)
-- Test of the regex used in the github action: [pr-title-checker.test.ts](../../.github/pr-title-checker.test.ts)
+- Test of the regex used in the GitHub action: [pr-title-checker.test.ts](../../.github/pr-title-checker.test.ts)

 ### Resources